ashishmk27/email_spam_classifier/README.md

 ![Python](https://img.shields.io/badge/Python-3.8+-green.svg) ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Project Overview
-This repository contains an *Email Spam Detection System* that classifies emails as *Spam* or *Not Spam (Ham)* using machine learning.
+This repository contains an *Email Spam Detection System* that classifies emails as *Spam* or *Ham* using machine learning.
 The system is trained on the **Enron Spam Dataset**, processes emails through advanced text preprocessing, and deploys multiple models, including an ensemble approach for higher accuracy.
 A **Gradio Web App** is also included for user-friendly email classification.

 ## Key Features
 - *Dataset*: Uses the Enron spam dataset with ~33,110 emails (16,542 ham, 16,568 spam).